 The first thing we’re going to do is prepare a basic yellow cake batter (photo above, right).
 You only need 1 batter for this marble cake recipe.
 The chocolate batter is made from the yellow batter.
 So, it all starts out the same!
 The yellow cake batter can also be left plain to make a traditional yellow layer cake.
 But since I’m on a chocolate binge with my recipes lately (sorry?), we’re adding chocolate to the batter to make it a marble cake.
 Like, real chocolate.
 More on that in a sec.

 The basic yellow cake batter is super straightforward.
 Let’s discuss the ingredients.
 You need cake flour, not all-purpose flour.
 Cake flour has a lower protein content than all-purpose, which correlates to a lighter crumbed cake.
 Like the light, airy cakes from box mixes.
 All-purpose flour will make your cake heavy, dense, and bread-like.
 In a pinch, you can make your own cake flour substitute.
 Baking powder gives the cake its lift.
-Do not use baking soda.
 Even though we will be using buttermilk as the liquid in the batter, we are using baking powder.
 Buttermilk (an acid) is usually paired with baking soda, but the purpose of buttermilk in this marble cake recipe isn’t for its acidity.
 Rather, it’s for flavor and moisture.
 Buttermilk is the secret to the super moist texture.
-Whole milk would be the only substitution.
+Whole milk makes a wonderful substitution.

 Like most traditional cakes, creamed butter and sugar is the base of the entire marble cake.
 (Photo above, left.)
 And, like usual, I use a mix of granulated sugar and brown sugar in today’s recipe.
 You know I can’t live without my beloved brown sugar.
 Moisture!
 Flavor!
 You’d be silly not to use it in a giant cake like this.